Burnout & Trauma Therapy

 I’ve been there; I can help.

-I was a software product manager at Zendesk and Patreon before becoming a therapist—you won’t have to explain tech culture to me.
+I spent nearly a decade working in tech as a software product manager at Zendesk and Patreon before becoming a therapist—you really won’t have to explain tech culture to me.

 It might feel hopeless right now, but there is a path forward.
 We’ll start by helping your nervous system slow down—so you’re not constantly in fight-or-flight.
 Then you’ll tell me your story slowly, at a manageable pace (I’ll be with you each step of the way), and we’ll begin to make sense of it, together.